msd-code-academy/react-workshop/04-suspense-and-async-mode/README.md

 );
 ```

-* lazy() Takes a function that calls the dynamic `import()` => it must return a Promise which resolves to a module containing a React component
+* lazy() Takes a function that calls the dynamic `import()` - that must return a Promise which resolves to a module containing React component
 * Using lazy loaded component on its own **will throw an error**, we have to wrap it in Suspense component
-* But besides that we can use lazy loaded component the same way we use standard components
+* But besides that, we can use lazy loaded component the same way we use standard components
-* NOTE: React.lazy supports only default exports, if you want to use named exports, you must use intermediate module that reexports it as the default
+* React.lazy supports only default exports, if you want to use named exports, you must use intermediate module that reexports it as the default
+* lazy() and Suspense is [not yet available for server-side rendering](https://reactjs.org/docs/code-splitting.html#reactlazy)

 ### Suspense